Chao8219/Chao8219/_posts/2023-08-05-wst8-limit-and-saturation.md

 - Assay: [Dojindo Cell Counting Kit-8](https://www.dojindo.com/products/CK04/)
 - Culture Media: DMEM, with phenol red

+**Note**: for the plate reader, according to its manual, the read-out range is 0~4 Abs.
+After 4.0, it will display 6.0.
+Hence we need to manually change it to the 4.0, the saturation point.

+In addition, the plate reader can provide accuracy, linearity, & precision when the reading is under 2.5 Abs, and when the reading is within the range 0~2.0 Abs, it has better performance.

+As a result, it is better to keep the reading below 2.0.

 # Experiment Procedure

 1. Seeded the cells on a 96-well plate, where 8 columns were utilized to have 2-fold serial dilution of seeding.